ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/nav-mlek/sw.md

 ---
-title: "Learn about tools and software"
+title: Software development considerations

-weight: 3
+weight: 4

 # Do not modify these elements
 layout: "learningpathall"
 ---

-## Development platforms
+## Development environment

 You should use an `x86_64` development machine running Windows or Linux for the best experience.